Gares95/Monkey_Problem/README.md

 The program allows a command line argument to select the number of instances of the class Monkey to create and start (there will be 8 by default).
 Example: `java Monkey_Problem 3` will start the program creating and running only 3 instances of the class _Monkey_.
+The program starts by asking the user if they want to use the version with the colourised output (or the standard one).

 # Program Files
 The first version of this repository contains the java classes: